OsoSan01/RecipesAnywhere/README.md

 This time I didn't write pseudocode.
 Instead, I wrote and drew the different paths and connections that (in my mind) the page needed to have.
 (Some of them changed in the end).

 Also, I wrote down some user stories.
-The same stories guided the app's functionality, what was meant to be rendered every time and how the database would handle the inputs/schemas
+The same stories guided the app's functionality, what was meant to be rendered every time and how the database would handle the inputs/schemas:

- *I want to be able to create a recipe, add a picture and give it a category.
+ -I want to be able to create a recipe, add a picture and give it a category.

- *I want to see all the information and the picture of a recipe
+ -I want to see all the information and the picture of a recipe.

- *I want to have displayed the last five recipes I created
+ -I want to have displayed the last five recipes I created.

- *I want to be able to update my existing recipe, with the previously input information there to be updated.
+ -I want to be able to update my existing recipe, with the previously input information there to be updated.

- *I want to be able to delete one of the recipes
+ -I want to be able to delete one of the recipes.

 So, with all of that in mind and working...